Event

 - Keep Events small.

-- Keep events as flat as possible.
-Overly nested ValueObject might seem to remove duplication, but is not always practical in usage.
+s might seem to remove duplication, but is not always practical in usage.

-Renaming Events: When running in production and you decide to rename an Event you must also update all EventRecords for this Event’s type.
+Renaming Events: When running in production and you decide to rename an Event, you must also update all EventRecords for this Event’s type.